Click (game show): Level Two

 Starting with the lowest-scoring team, each team keeps control of the mouse as long as they answer questions correctly.
+If there was a tie for second place after level one, there was a coin flip during the commercial break and the winner of the coin flip gets to start.
 If at any time they miss a question, the opposing teams at the main podiums can buzz in and steal control.
 Landing on a "Virus" ("Crash" in the second season) meant a question was asked to the teams at the podiums for control.
 If neither team answered correctly, the first team kept control.
 Question values are still worth anywhere from $25–$100.

 Level Three—Speed Round

 Host Seacrest now controlled the mouse, because all three teams had a chance to play every question.
-In season 2, Ryan had his back to the board while controlling the mouse.
+In season 2, Seacrest had his back to the board while controlling the mouse.
 One member of each team stood at a different station while their partners remained at the podiums.
-After the station or category was chosen, the player at the appropriate place would hear the question and have a chance to answer for $100.
+After the station was chosen, the player at the appropriate place would hear the question and have a chance to answer for $100.
 A wrong answer meant that the players at the podiums would have a chance to buzz in and take the money.

 After several questions, an off-stage prerecorded voice yelled, "SWITCH!
 SWITCH!
 SWITCH!"
 Then the players swapped places with their teammates and more questions were asked.
-At the end of the round, the top-scoring team won the game and played the bonus round.
+When time is up in Level 3, the top-scoring team won the game and advanced to the Bonus Level.
 All three teams kept their money.
 The losing teams also received consolation prizes.

-In case of a tie for first place, or a three-way tie at the end, one final question was asked, and the team who buzzed in with a correct answer moved on to the bonus round.
+In case of a tie for first place, or a three-way tie at the end, one final question was asked, and the team who buzzed in with a correct answer moved on to the Bonus Level.

-Bonus Round
+Bonus Level

-In the bonus round, the winning team attempted to answer three questions within the time limit to win a pair of computers.
+In the Bonus Level, the winning team attempted to answer three questions within the time limit to win a pair of computers.
 In the first season, the team had 45 seconds to answer any three correct questions to win the grand prize.
 Each correct answer was worth a prize.
-In season two, the team had 60 seconds, but the three answers had to be given consecutively to win the computers otherwise they get a consolation prize.
-Each correct answer in the second season bonus round was worth $100 win or lose (regardless of whether or not they were consecutive).
+In season 2, the team had 60 seconds, but the three correct answers had to be given consecutively to win the computers otherwise they get a consolation prize.
+Each correct answer in the second season Bonus Level was worth $100 win or lose (regardless of whether or not they were consecutive).